 - BASICS (Alcohol Program)

 - Brief Alcohol and Screening Intervention for College Students (BASICS) is a harm reduction intervention for college students to help students work toward reducing harmful effects of their alcohol and/or cannabis use.
-BASICS is a CONFIDENTIAL 2 session program, delivered by a BASICS practitioner, and uses an empathetic, non judgmental style to help meet students where they are at with their alcohol and/or cannabis use.
+BASICS is a 2 session program, delivered by a well trained BASICS practitioner, and uses an empathetic, non judgmental style to help meet students where they are at with their alcohol and/or cannabis use

 - If you or someone you know is in recovery or considering recovery, this campus program is a great resource to learn more about.

 - Weekly Smart® Recovery Peer Support Group Meetings

 - One on One Wellness Coaching with CRC staff